Robust Data-Driven Control for Systems with Noisy Data: Introduction

 \section{Introduction}

 In the last decade, there has been a major surge of interest in machine learning (ML) because it can find reasonable solutions to challenging and practical optimization problems which were otherwise unsolvable with standard optimization approaches.
 One can view ML as black-box identification of system models or optimal policies by using massive amounts of input-output data.
 Due to the lack of prior knowledge of targeted systems, artificial neural network (ANN) model structure has been widely adapted and received great success.
-However, there remain many applications that partial system information is known in advance and the main challenges are not related to scalability.
-For example, the flow of data in power systems is likely to be restricted by privacy concerns or infrastructure hurdles.
-In that case, robustness of the control in presence of all sorts of disturbances or system uncertainties is the top priority.
-The breadth of available tools nowadays sometimes sways researchers away from using the best tool for a particular application.
-This work is dedicated to clarifying in what applications, optimization-based methods could be the best fit, and meanwhile, filling some gaps of optimization-based methods regarding noisy data.
+However, there remain many applications (e.g. power systems) where partial system information is known in advance and the main challenges are instead on the robustness and resilience against all sorts of disturbances such as noisy data.
+We therefore put efforts on adding insights on robust controls with noisy data in this work.